MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-scenario-health.md

 ### Sign-ins to applications using SAML authentication

-This scenario looks at SAML 2.0 authentication attempts that were successfully processed by the Microsoft Entra cloud service for your tenant.
+This scenario looks at SAML 2.0 authentication attempts that the Microsoft Entra cloud service for your tenant successfully processed.
 This metric currently excludes WS-FED/SAML 1.1 apps integrated with Microsoft Entra ID.

 - [Learn how the Microsoft Identity platform uses the SAML protocol](/identity/identity-platform/saml-protocol-reference)
 - [Use a SAML 2.0 IdP for single sign on](/identity/hybrid/connect/how-to-connect-fed-saml-ldp).